Your righteousness, God, reaches to the heavens, you who have done great things. Who is like you, God? – Psalm 71:19

 The Umbralino.
 (Italian for “umbrella”)

 The umbralino in the Sanctuary next to the Cathedra or Bishop’s chair.
 Whenever a Pope visits a basilica, its umbralino is opened.
-It could possibly be opened if Pope Francis visits Philadelphia for the “World Meeting of Families” event, planned for September, 2015.
+It was last opened on Pope Francis’s visit to Philadelphia in September, 2015.

 A small gold bell is hanging below an enamel plate with a picture of Saint Peter and Saint Paul.
 On the other side of the plate is a picture of the Cathedral Basilica.
 At the top of the tintinnabulum is the papal tiara and Keys of Heaven.
 If Pope Francis were to celebrate the Mass at Saints Peter and Paul Cathedral Basilica, the tintinnabulum would be used to lead the procession down the Basilica’s main aisle.

 Ciborium – View Looking Up.

 In the center of the underside of the ciborium is the Holy Spirit symbolized as a dove.
 The mosaic carries in Latin an inscription which translates: “In every place there is offered and sacrificed in My Name a clean oblation.”
 From Malachias 1:11.

 Story of St. Paul follows from a stained glass window in the apse:

 As he was traveling, it happened that he was approaching Damascus, and suddenly a light from heaven flashed around him; and he fell to the ground and heard a voice saying to him, “Saul, Saul, why are you persecuting Me?” – Acts 9:3-4

 “I am Jesus, whom you are persecuting,” he replied.
 “Now get up and go into the city, and you will be told what you must do.”